 The street is lined with restaurants serving local cuisine and bars serving tapas and wine as well as cider.
 Local musicians gather at these establishments and play traditional Asturian music.

 The customers join in the singing and frequently follow the musicians out to the next restaurant.
 The revelry continues way into the evening in the restaurants and on the streets.
 A meal here is a rip-roaring good time and a must-have Spanish experience!
+This is one of the classic cultural adventures in Spain.

 Spain is a power house of culture, natural beauty, cuisine and history.
 Every corner has something of interest.
 If you are interested in other itineraries in Spain, check out a 3 day Seville itinerary or a 2 week itinerary in northern Spain.